CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 Which is why we decided to make our own.

 ### The Project
 A user specifies which courses they want to take, and also specify filters, like "No classes after 5 PM", or to find sections with no conflicts, through the CLI.
 The program queries the U of T Academic Calendar for the Tutorial & Lecture Sections of each requested course, and creates all schedules that meet the given criteria.
 This can be navigated either directly in the CLI.
-The user selects a generated schedule, and the program generates ICS invites that can be used with most calendar apps.
+The user selects a generated schedule, and the program generates ICS files that can be used with most calendar apps.

 ### Entities: